 Roe v.
 Wade

-On January 22, 1973, the U.S. Supreme Court handed down its landmark decision, Roe v.
-Wade, recognizing the constitutional right to privacy and a woman’s right to make her own personal medical decisions, without interference from politicians.
-Forty years later, Americans are still standing by this decision — with 7 in 10 Americans believing Roe v.
+On January 22, 1973, the U.S. Supreme Court handed down its landmark decision in the case of Roe v.
+Wade, which recognized that the constitutional right to privacy extends to a woman’s right to make her own personal medical decisions — including the decision to have an abortion without interference from politicians.
+Over 40 years later, Americans are still standing by this decision — with 7 in 10 Americans believing Roe v.
 Wade should remain the law of the land.

 To protect their health and the health of their families, women must have access to safe, legal abortion services without interference from politicians.
 From courthouses to statehouses to Capitol Hill, Planned Parenthood works to protect access to health care for women across the country — taking action to ensure that women have access to care, no matter what.